Finishing Techniques

 photo source: johnfante.com

-Solid wood is a value in itself, and wooden furniture should be appreciated whether or not the wood grain is visible.
-Each of the variants can bring beauty and elegance to our homes.
+Solid wood is a value in itself, and wooden furniture should be appreciated whether the wood grain is visible or not.
+Each can bring beauty and elegance to our homes.
 Transparent furniture, where the wood grain is visible, is distinguished by the unique design of the wood.
-Painted furniture does not completely hide the wood.
-It "feels" under the layer of paint that comes with its own contribution of beauty.
+Stained does not completely hide the wood.
+It is "felt" under the layer of paint, which brings its own beauty.

 About the author